BrC-Habeda/data-analysis/README.md

 Inferential statistics allows researchers and analysts to draw conclusions about populations based on sample data, taking into account the inherent uncertainty involved in the process.
 It plays a critical role in scientific research, decision-making, and data-driven strategies

-The concept of meaningful information underscores the importance of quality over quantity.
+The concept of meaningful information underscores the importance of data quality.
 It emphasizes the idea that _not all information is equally valuable, and the focus should be on acquiring, processing, and utilizing information that has real significance and utility in decision making and problem-solving_

 ```bash
 npm install